JWintersprofpicbw.jpg

 I am fascinated by the confluence of history, memory, and museums.

-As a public historian, I have worked for years in various capacities at public humanities organizations and historic house museums.
+As a public historian, I worked for years in various capacities at public humanities organizations and historic house museums.
 Museums and cultural centers are vital community resources and I have dedicated my career to studying their history, strengthening their ties to the community, and making them more accessible.
 I have served in various roles and worked on projects for the National Park Service, the Roosevelt House Institute for Public Policy, George Washington’s Mount Vernon, The Institute for Thomas Paine Studies, and the Smithsonian National Museum of the American Indian.

 As a college educator, I am also interested in exploring the many ways that these topics can enrich classroom pedagogy.
 I encourage students to read unfamiliar sources and scholarship and to engage with varied museum exhibitions, digital history projects, and the public history sites in their own backyards.
 These exposures remind them that history is more than names and dates—history is us.